Mail : shahbaz@eliteconsultingsllc.com Call Us : +971 58 827 3634

 The following are the qualifying types of entities/income.

-Please remember that even entities that qualify for 0%
+Kindly remember that even entities that qualify for 0%

 still must register to have corporate tax and must still file an annual tax